 This data was pulled from G2 in 2025.
 Some reviews have been edited for clarity.

-Siemens Teamcenter stands out as a comprehensive product lifecycle management (PLM) solution, especially suited for organizations handling complex product development.
+Siemens Teamcenter stands out as a comprehensive product lifecycle management (PLM) solution, and is one of the leading PLM software for large scale manufacturers.
 Reviewers often describe it as a reliable tool for centralizing and managing product-related data, though it does have a few usability challenges.
+G2 Data shows it’s heavily adopted by mid-market (31%) and enterprise (51%) companies and is a highly recommended PLM system for aerospace suppliers and industrial engineering.

 One feature I see getting much praise is Teamcenter’s ability to manage, store, and retrieve product data.
 G2 reviewers frequently highlight how it eliminates the need for scattered spreadsheets and disconnected storage systems.
 Once implemented, users say it becomes a single source of truth that enhances data visibility and streamlines design and documentation workflows across teams.